mfesgin/mfesgin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Lecturer, <a href='https://www.monash.edu/it'>Faculty of Information Technology, Monash University</a>
+subtitle: Senior Lecturer, <a href='https://www.monash.edu/it'>Faculty of Information Technology, Monash University</a>

 profile:
   align: right